nrfconnect/sdk-nrfxlib/softdevice_controller/doc/softdevice_controller.rst

 Architecture diagrams
 *********************

-The image below shows how the |controller| and MPSL integrates in an RTOS-free environment.
+The image below shows how the |controller| and MPSL integrates into an RTOS-free environment.

 .. figure:: pic/Architecture_Without_RTOS.svg

-The image below shows how the |controller| and MPSL integrates with an RTOS.
+The image below shows how the |controller| and MPSL integrates into an RTOS.

 .. figure:: pic/Architecture_With_RTOS.svg